nicoversity/unity_polyextruder/README.md

 ## Changelog

+### 2023-01-16

+ * Minor bug fix: The `updateColor()` function in the `PolyExtruder` class considers now appropriately the coloring of the bottom mesh component depending on whether or not it exists in the 3D prism condition.

 ### 2023-01-15

  * Minor bug fix: Appropriate type casting (`double`) of `Vector2` values in `calculateAreaAndCentroid()` function.
  * Modified the default material to utilize Unity's `Standard` shader instead of the legacy `Diffuse` shader.